tingtron/hiring-engineers/blog/blog.md

 ## Error Events created by Datadog Monitor

-It is a good idea to receive a notification that error rate exceeds a certain threashold, to indicate potential problems and allow responding to the situation.
+It is a good idea to receive a notification that error rate exceeds a certain threshold, to indicate potential problems and allow responding to the situation.

 Datadog has an easy to use interface to create complex monitoring scenarios.